jobjo/FSharp.RangeMap/README.md

 FSharp.RangeMap
 ===============
-RangeMap is a key-value data store also supporting fast retrievel of element within a range of keys.
+RangeMap is an immutable key-value data store similar to FSharp `Map`.
+The most important difference, comparing with the `Map` interface is the ability to efficently lookup values given range of keys. `RangeMap`s seem to have slightly better peformance than `Map`s for looking single elements and are considerebly slower for *inserting* and *removing* elements.

 Usage
 ---------
-`RangeMap`s can be created by using the `fromSeq` function.
+`IRangeMap` values can be created by using the `fromSeq` function.
 Here's and example defining a range-map holding 10000 values with integer keys and string values:

 ```fsharp
 > open FSharp.Data.RangeMap
 > let myMap = fromSeq <| List.init 10000 (fun ix -> (ix, string ix))